SergeantWiley/ChessNet/README.md

 ## Generating perdictions

 First we have to do some Data Formatting but its not as much as before.
-Since we only have 1 game state and want to see the result is, we only need 3 small function.
+Since we only have 1 game state and want to see the result is, we only need 3 small functions.

 ```python
 def preprocess_input(chess_state):